 Therefore we need to cut pieces of these plants when we feed stick insects.
 The general rule is that we cut pieces of a length that is the same as the height of the enclosure.
 But we have to make sure the food plant does not wither too quickly.

-When freshly cut some food plants as bramble will stay fresh for a couple of days, but you can keep the plants stay reasonably fresh for an extended time when you place it in a jar, vase or bottle with fresh water.
+When freshly cut some food plants such as bramble will stay fresh for a couple of days, but you can keep the plants stay reasonably fresh for an extended time when you place them in a jar, vase or bottle with fresh water.
 If you refresh the water every time you provide new food plants, the plants will stay fresh longer.
 Cut off the stem diagonally and make sure a good part of the branch or stem is submerged in freshwater.

 How to find food for stick insects in the winter